 After I got the Queen Anne table home, I just kinda stared at it hoping it would tell me how it wanted to grow up.
 Ya know, to graduate out of that awful orange stain into something new.
 Finally, I played with a few color schemes in my head and even debated on refinishing it altogether.
 If it were for me that would be what I’d do, but since this is going to be in my shop, I decided to mix it up.

 First, my sander came out to play.
 It wasn’t long before I had the old finish off the top and I was ready for the next step.
 Bring on the fun!

 I also wanted to update the hardware, so I filled the holes with wood filler and sanded down.
 Then, I drilled a hole for a new knob.
 Now we are ready to roll!

-With my brush and glazing, I apply a light coat following the direction of the grain.
-Since this grain is open and quite dry, I need to move quickly.
+Then, with my brush and glazing, I apply a light coat following the direction of the grain.
+Likewise this grain is open and quite dry, I need to move quickly.

 I then take a soft clean rag and wipe off the excess glazing working in the direction of the grain again.
 I let it cure for a bit and then move on to the topcoat.
-For this, my go-to is Gator Hide for a matte, waterproof finish.
+For this I use a matte poly for the final finish.
 Again, follow the grain, and brush on.
-Notice I am using the fan brush again.
-Woot!

-While the topcoat is curing, it’s time to tackle the legs, skirt, and drawer.
-I chose to do a soft contrast using Vintage Duck Egg .
+Next, while the topcoat is curing, it’s time to tackle the legs, skirt, and drawer.
+I chose to do a soft contrast using a soft blue-green.
 Isn’t it pretty?
 And it goes on just perfectly with that fan brush spreading out as I work downward.
 I

-After applying two coats of the Vintage Duck Egg and letting it cure.
-I decided to draw out that oak grain in a more subtle way by using White Wax.
+Last, after applying two coats of paint and letting it cure.
+I decided to draw out that oak grain in a more subtle way by using a white wax.
 It’s easy to do, just brush on the wax in small circular motions, and wipe off any excess with a soft cloth.